hansreier/techreier/eDrops/src/main/resources/static/markdown/about/databases.md

 ## H2

-H2 is mainly used for unit and integration tests
+H2 is mainly used for unit and integration tests.

+### About unit tests using Spring Boot testing and H2

+In earlier versions the entire Spring Context was reloaded and tables recreated for every unit test.
+In the new version the tables is cleared instead.
+Note that other database configuration is not cleared.
+Identifier numbers will continue to increase through all the tests, so take care when doing asserts.

+Tables are created using Flyway.
+This can easily be changed in config, so Hibernate/JPA is used instead if desired.

+### Profiles

-Spring boot profiles:
+Spring boot H2 profiles:
-- h2: in memory profile
-- h2disk: disk file storage.
-Current Docker setup is without mounting of the database files
+- h2: In memory.
+Uses Flyway for table generation, else JPA/Hibernate for other DB operations.
+- h2-jpa-generate: H2 in memory: Uses JPA/Hibernate for all DB operations.
+- h2-prod: Uses Flyway for table generation, else JPA/Hibernate for other DB operations.
+Temporary prod profile.
+- h2-disk: H2 in local disk.
+Uses Flyway for table generation, else JPA/Hibernate for other DB operations.
+- test: In memory for unit tests.
+Uses Flyway for table generation, else JPA/Hibernate for other DB operations.
+- gensql: Profile for generating sql from JPA/Hibernate to be used as V1__initial.sql for Flyway.

 H2 could even be used with the disk option in production for simplicity, but it is only recommended for reading database instances and not writing by many clients.
 One simple option would be to mount the h2 database